DevHead-LLC/RisingPunk/mobile/battle-ux-flow/6c-type-advantage-system.md

 # Step 6c: Type Advantage System Activation

+**⚠️ POSSIBLE TODO CONSIDERATION ⚠️**

+The type advantages are currently built into the bot stats.
+This documentation describes a potential future enhancement where type advantages could be calculated separately from base stats.
+For now, the advantages are inherent in the bot type specifications.

 ## User Experience Behavior
 - **Type advantage calculation**: Rock-Paper-Scissors system affects all combat damage calculations
 - **Guardian advantage**: Guardian bots deal bonus damage to Breacher (Infantry) and receive reduced damage from Phreak (Ranged)